defano/wyldcard/README.md

   "Stinky!"
 ```

-HyperTalk provides a line-wrap symbol (`¬`) that can be used to break a long statement across multiple lines.
+To improve code formatting, HyperTalk provides a line-wrap symbol (`¬`) that can be used to break a long statement across multiple lines.
 WyldCard also allows the the pipe character (`|`) to be used for this purpose.
-Either symbol must be immediately followed by a carriage-return in order to be valid, and you may not break a quoted string literal across lines.
-For example:
+Either symbol must be immediately followed by a carriage-return in order to be valid, and a quoted string literal cannot be wrapped across lines.
+For example,

 ```
 answer "This is totally acceptable!" |